EzequielVilla/e-commerce-m10/hooks/readmelocalStorage.md

   }
 ```

--clean: delete the values saved in the item.
+- clean: delete the values saved in the item.
 In this case might be "email" or "token"

 ```ts
   export const = useExample = () =>{